ScottHarris17/Bassoon/README.md

 To exit Bassoon press the 'quit' option in the menu bar on the main window, or simply close the main window.

 <h2>Using the API</h2>
-There are two primary classes in the Bassoon API: experiments and protocols.
+There are two primary classes in Bassoon: experiments and protocols.
 To show stimuli, you must first instantiate an experiment (make sure you're working directory is set to Bassoon/src):
 <br><code>
 from experiments.experiment import experiment
 </code>